gilbh/PyHiddenGUI/README.md

 # PySimpleNoGUI
 **PySimpleNoGUI** is a mock-up module that overrides [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI) and [MySimpleGUI](https://github.com/salabim/MySimpleGUI).

 **PySimpleNoGUI** transparently runs a GUI app built with **PySimpleGUI** as a CLI program, without creating any graphical elements on the screen.
-It allows you to run a GUI program in a text-only terminal or without consuming memory/cpu.
+It allows you to run a GUI program in a text-only terminal and without consuming memory/cpu.

-Since **PySimpleNoGUI** overrides all the required variables and functions, there is **no need to install any GUI library on the running platform** (no need to install **PySimpleGUI**, Tkinter, PyQt, etc.).
+Since **PySimpleNoGUI** overrides all required variables and functions, there is **no need to install any GUI library on the running platform** (no need to install **PySimpleGUI**, Tkinter, PyQt, etc.).

 This is an ideal solution for programs that open a GUI screen for the user to set up a certain set of parameters and then execute something.
 With **PySimpleNoGUI**, the program can load a preconfigured setting of the GUI and immediately start the execution.
 All updates to Multiline elements will appears in stdout (via `print`).

 The code will run the same but without creating any GUI.
 You are not required to change anything in the code and you can switch back and forth between **PySimpleGUI** and **PySimpleNoGUI** seamlessly.
 All the elements have the same values and are retrievable using `sg['element_name'].get()` or `sg.element_name.get()`, and similarly updated with the method `update()`, just like you do with **PySimpleGUI** and **MySimpleGUI**.

 ## Installation
-You can install **PySimpleNoGUI** by downloading the file [PySimpleNoGUI.py](https://github.com/gilbh/PySimpleNoGUI/blob/main/PySimpleNoGUI.py) in this repository.
+You can install **PySimpleNoGUI** by downloading the file [PySimpleNoGUI.py](https://github.com/gilbh/PySimpleNoGUI/blob/main/PySimpleNoGUI.py) from this repository.

 ## Usage
 ### Integration in your code